backstrap/backstrap/README.md

 You can also pass it a "tagName" attribute to create something other than a `span`.
 The value of "content" defaults to "context".

+#### Container

+Creates a Backbone View whose DOM is a `div` decorated with the Bootstrap "container" class.

 #### DatePicker

 Combines a text box input with a [Calendar](#calendar) component.